 People transmit HIV through their blood, semen, vaginal fluids, rectal fluids, and breastmilk.
 Vaginal and anal sex are the most common ways to transmit HIV.
 People can also get HIV from sharing needles, syringes, or other drug injection equipment.
-A person can transmit HIV to a baby during pregnancy, birth, or breastfeeding.
+A woman can transmit HIV to a baby during pregnancy, birth, or breastfeeding.

 What are the symptoms of HIV?

 Many people with HIV do not have any symptoms.
 Sometimes people have symptoms during an early HIV infection that feel like the flu, such as fever, fatigue, rash, muscle aches, or swollen lymph nodes.
 Other people may not have symptoms until HIV has caused AIDS.
 The only way to know for sure if you have HIV is to get a test.

 Everyone between the ages of 13 and 64 should get tested for HIV at least once.
 You should get tested more often if you:

 - Are a man who has had sex with another man